 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

-Doctors use breast reduction surgery, sometimes called reduction mammoplasty, to reduce breast volume.
+Doctors use breast reduction surgery, sometimes called mammoplasty, to reduce breast volume.
 When evaluating whether a person is a candidate for the procedure, doctors consider:

 - medical history